 The process for changing an adult name in California takes about 2 to 3 months.
 It involves filing a petition, a publication in a legal newspaper and an appearance in court.
 It’s very important to note that the courts do not approve a name change for those with a criminal record or unpaid traffic … Read more about How to Legally Change your Name in California

-Your first step in serving your spouse with divorce, when he/she is incarcerated, is to make sure that the divorce petition is correct.
-If an incorrect petition is used for service then it will likely get rejected by the court.
-Once this happens, the petition will need to be amended and … Read more about How to Serve Divorce Papers to Someone in Jail
+Some people wish to file for divorce when their spouse is incarcerated.
+First make sure that the divorce petition is correct.
+An incorrect petition will likely get rejected by the court.
+When this happens, the petition will need to be amended and re-served.When the petition is filed correctly, it is … Read more about How to Serve Divorce Papers to Someone in Jail